 If you’re here, it’s because you know the importance of video marketing.
-Brands can no longer get by using written content and images alone — nowadays, that’s uninteresting and unengaging for consumers who are inundated with live streaming, interactive 360 videos, augmented reality, and more, especially since the myriad of AI tools came onto the scene in 2023.
-In the United States, digital video marketing Extended Article67 Video Marketing Stats You Need to Know for 20202020 is here!
-Believe it or not, we’re entering a new year, a new decade, and hopefully a new chapter in your video marketing… Read More is a $135 billion industry.
-That means brands everywhere are realizing the value of video and investing in its creation and distribution.
+Brands can no longer get by using written content and images alone — nowadays, that’s uninteresting and not as engaging for consumers who are inundated with livestreaming, interactive 360 videos, augmented reality, and more, especially since the myriad of AI tools came onto the scene in 2023.
+In the United States, digital video marketing is a $135 billion industry.
+That means brands everywhere have realized the value of video and investing in its creation and distribution.

 And, because of this growth, you’re now behind if you aren’t releasing branded video content regularly.
-But, if you’ve never created a video for yourself, getting started can be tough.
+But whether you’re a novice or an expert, most people would agree that getting started can be tough.
 That’s where we come in!

-With this guide, you’ll learn the ins and outs of video marketing, from figuring out which type of video you need to how to distribute it for maximum results.
+With this guide, you’ll learn the ins and outs of a successful video marketing strategy, from figuring out which type of video you need to how to distribute it for maximum results.
 Start browsing below to learn everything you need!